Far-Beyond-Pulsar/docs/public/docs/core-concepts/Helio/gpu-driven-pipeline.md

 ## 2. Helio's Answer: The GPU-Driven Pipeline

-Helio's solution is a three-buffer system that lives entirely on the GPU between frames:
+Helio's solution is a three-buffer system that lives entirely on the GPU between frames, operating in one of two modes depending on your scene's needs:

 The **instance buffer** is a flat array of `GpuInstanceData` structs (128 bytes each).
 Every object in the scene has exactly one slot in this buffer.
 It holds the object's model matrix, normal matrix, bounding sphere, mesh index, material index, and flags.
 The CPU writes to this buffer only when object data changes.

 The **draw call buffer** is a parallel flat array of `GpuDrawCall` structs (20 bytes each).
-Each entry describes one instanced draw group — a contiguous range of instances in the instance buffer that share the same mesh geometry, along with the index count and first-index for that mesh.
-One entry covers all objects that share the same `(mesh_id, material_id)` pair.
-This buffer is rebuilt whenever the scene topology changes (objects added or removed), but is otherwise unchanged between frames.
+Each entry describes one draw group.
+In **persistent mode** (default), one entry per object.
+In **optimized mode** (after calling `optimize_scene_layout()`), one entry per unique `(mesh_id, material_id)` pair with automatic instancing.

 The **indirect buffer** is the output written by the compute shader and consumed by the render pass.
 It contains `DrawIndexedIndirectArgs` structs in the layout expected by `multi_draw_indexed_indirect`.
 The compute shader copies entries from the draw call buffer into the indirect buffer, setting `instance_count` to zero for any group whose bounding sphere lies outside the camera frustum.

+### Two Operating Modes

+**Persistent Mode (default):** When you add or remove objects, Helio uses **O(1) delta uploads** — new objects are appended to GPU buffers, removed objects are swap-removed in O(1).
+Each object gets one draw call.
+This is ideal for dynamic scenes with frequent add/remove operations.

+**Optimized Mode (explicit):** When you call `renderer.optimize_scene_layout()`, Helio sorts all objects by `(mesh_id, material_id)` and rebuilds buffers for optimal GPU cache coherency and automatic hardware instancing.
+Objects with the same mesh and material share one instanced draw call.
+This is ideal for static scenes or after bulk loading.

 The per-frame CPU path reduces to two operations:

 `scene.flush()` uploads any dirty instance data to the GPU.
-When scene topology is stable and only transforms are moving, this is an `O(changed)` operation — only the modified instance slots are written.
-When objects have been added or removed, `rebuild_instance_buffers()` runs once to re-sort and re-upload the complete instance and draw call data, then the dirty flag is cleared and subsequent frames pay only the per-change cost again.
+In persistent mode, this is O(changed) — only modified slots are written.
+In optimized mode, it remains O(1) for transform updates until topology changes, then reverts to persistent mode.

 `graph.execute()` encodes the full render graph.
 The `IndirectDispatchPass` issues one `dispatch_workgroups` call whose workgroup count equals `ceil(draw_count / 64)`.
 The `GBufferPass` then issues `multi_draw_indexed_indirect` once.
 From the CPU's perspective, these are two wgpu commands — the GPU does everything else.

 > [!IMPORTANT]
 > The CPU **never iterates draw calls** in the per-frame hot path.
 Object count does not appear in any per-frame CPU loop.
-Doubling the number of scene objects does not increase per-frame CPU work when the scene topology is stable.
+In persistent mode, adding/removing objects is O(1).
+In optimized mode, doubling the number of scene objects does not increase per-frame CPU work when the scene topology is stable.

 ---